monica08rc/dig540/README.md

 the required components of your grade with an average or better effort will result in a "D" or an "F" as your final grade.

+**Topics**

+*Unit 1: Virtual Collections*

+Collecting information on artifacts is only the first half of the responsibility of cultural preservation and cataloging institutions;
+they must also work to keep that information alive and share it with researchers and the public.
+In a digital context, methods of sharing data can range from an internal database made available to other institutional staff to a public website designed for dissemination.
+This unit looks at how different goals can be met by different types of information systems.
+Students also examine the shift in control from curator to viewer that attends the transition from physical to virtual exhibitions.

+*Unit 2: Database Structures*

+Understanding how data is stored helps understand how the storage medium and mechanism influences the representation of an artifact.
+This section introduces concepts of how databases are structured and demonstrates a common tool used in their creation and manipulation, the SQL language.

+*Unit 3: Publishing Data on the Web*

+Databases are rarely exposed directly to the Internet, and for most people would be largely useless if they were.
+Intermediary languages take on the role of formatting data for output and passing data input from the interface to the database.
+This unit introduces PHP, one language that is often used to manipulate web pages.

+*Unit 4: Merging Data and Logic*

+In order to be useful, web interfaces and databases need to be connected together.
+This unit demonstrates some basic programming techniques that are used to insert, access, and display database information on web sites in the PHP.

+*Unit 5: Scope and Planning*

+The final unit will allow students to plan modifications to a collection management system to meet the needs of their particular cultural information.
+While off-the-shelf platforms are useful, many cultural collections come with special concerns that must be respected and are not accounted for in generalized data models.
+This section both highlights some of the potential issues involved in dealing with cultural data and gives students the opportunity to address those issues by adjusting the data model and output of a collection management system.

 **University Policies**

 1)  **Academic Honesty Statement:** Academic honesty is very important.